1101712/Local-Talks/README.md

 - **Private Commenting:**
     Enable the option for comments to be private, visible only to the author of the post.

+- **Text Editing for Ads:**
+    Implement a rich text editor for creating and editing ad content, offering users more formatting options.

+- **User Bio:**
+    Allow users to add a short bio or description about themselves on their profile page.

+- **Clickable Profile Mini-Image:**
+    The user's profile mini-image will serve as a clickable link leading to a page with more detailed information that the user wants to share about themselves.

 #### For Admins
 - **New Post Alerts:**
     Admins will be notified of new posts.